ncasaux/camel-plantuml/README.md

 Any suggestion, remark, or question?
 Feel free to create an issue and/or to contribute by forking and making pull requests!

 ## Releases notes
+### v1.2.1
+- Renamed groupId and packages to io.github.ncasaux
+- Changed to latest LTS Camel3 version (3.11) and latest Camel2 version (2.25.4)
+- Updated POM to be able to publish to Maven Central
+- Updated dependencies version
+- Removed unused dependencies
 ### v1.1.1
 - Fixed that internal endpoints must be with scheme `direct` or `seda` to connect routes when using parameter `connectRoutes=true`
 - Fixed zip maven assembly and updated maven plugins versions